 During total knee replacement surgery, the diseased knee joint is replaced with artificial material.
 The risks include blood clots in the legs, urinary tract infection, nausea and vomiting, chronic knee pain, nerve damage, and infection.
-Read more: Total Knee Replacement Article
+Read more: Knee Replacement Surgery and Recovery Time Article

 Multimedia: Slideshows, Images & Quizzes

 What Is Rheumatoid Arthritis (RA)?
 Symptoms, Treatment, Diagnosis